apache/rocketmq-externals/README.md

 # RocketMQ Externals

-There are many Apache RocketMQ external projects contributed and maintained by community.
+There are many of the Apache RocketMQ external projects, which is born from Apache RocketMQ Improvement Proposal and contributed and maintained by community.
+The PMC will lean towards developer community support, to help discovery and initial steps towards incubation in the external repository.
+Incubator Projects could graduate if they meet the following requirements.

+ * Require 3+1 vote from the PMC
+ * Used successfully in production by at least three independent end users which, in the PMC judgement, are of adequate quality and scope.
+ * Have a healthy number of committers

+# Graduated Projects

+# Incubator Projects

 ## RocketMQ-Console
 A newly designed RocketMQ's console using spring-boot.